joergschultzelutter/mpad/INSTALLATION.md

 #################################
 #
 # Location of our process (Details: see aprs101.pdf see aprs101.pdf chapter 6 pg.
 23)
+# Ensure to honor the format settings as described in the specification, otherwise
+# your package might get rejected and/or not surface on aprs.fi
+# Degrees: lat: 0-90, lon: 0-180
+# Minutes and Seconds: 00-60
-mpad_latitude: str = "51.8388N"  # 8 chars fixed length, ddmm.mmN
+mpad_latitude: str = "5150.34N"  # 8 chars fixed length, ddmm.ssN
-mpad_longitude: str = "008.3266E"  # 9 chars fixed length, dddmm.mmE
+mpad_longitude: str = "00819.60E"  # 9 chars fixed length, dddmm.ssE
 #
 # Program alias: This is the APRS name that will be used for all outgoing messages
 mpad_alias: str = "MPAD"  # Identifier for sending outgoing data to APRS-IS